MLWhiz/mlwhiz/content/blog/2021-01-12-python-dunder-methods.md

 slug: dunder-methods-python

 Keywords:
-- transformers from scratch
-- create own transformer
+- magic methods in python
-- understanding transformers
+- dunder methods
-- layman transformers
+- OOP Python
-- layman transformers guide

 Tags:
 - Python
-- Transformers
 - Programming

 Categories:
-- Deep Learning
-- Natural Language Processing
+- Programming
-- Awesome Guides
+- Data Science

-description:
+description: In this post, I would talk about five of the most used magic functions or "Dunder" methods.

 thumbnail : /images/dunder-methods-python/main.png
 image : /images/dunder-methods-python/main.png
 toc : false
 type : "post"
 ---

 In my last post, I talked about Object-Oriented Programming(OOP).
 And I specifically talked about a single magic method `__init__` which is also called as a constructor method in the OOP terminology.